Main Line (Atlantic Coast Line Railroad)

-The Atlantic Coast Line Railroad’s Main Line was the backbone of the Atlantic Coast Line Railroad's network in the southeastern United States.
-The main line ran from Richmond, Virginia to Port Tampa just southwest of Tampa, Florida, a distance of nearly 900 miles.
-Along its route it passed through Petersburg, Rocky Mount, Florence, Charleston, Savannah, Jacksonville, and Orlando.
-With the exception of a short 61-mile segment in Greater Orlando (which is now state-owned), the entire line is still owned by the Atlantic Coast Line's successor, CSX Transportation, and is still in service as their A Line.
+The CSX A Line forms the backbone of the historic Atlantic Coast Line Railroad Main Line, the backbone of their network in the southeastern United States.
+The main line runs from Richmond, Virginia to Port Tampa just southwest of Tampa, Florida, a distance of nearly 900 miles.
+With the exception of a short 61-mile segment in Greater Orlando (which is now state-owned), the entire line is still owned by Atlantic Coast Line successor, CSX Transportation.

+Route description

+The historic Atlantic Coast Line Railroad main line begins in Richmond, Virginia.
+From Richmond, it proceeds south through Petersburg and enters North Carolina near Weldon.
+It continues south through North Carolina, passing through Rocky Mount, Wilson, Selma, and Fayetteville before entering South Carolina near Hamer.

+In South Carolina, it continues south another 23 miles to Pee Dee, where it turns west to Florence.
+In Florence, it turns south again heading directly to Charleston.
+On the north side of Charleston, the lines turns west and crosses the Ashley River and continues to Yemassee, where it turns south towards Savannah, Georgia.

+Beyond Savannah, the line heads southwest through rural southwestern Georgia, passing through Jesup and Folkston.
+It enters Florida at the St. Mary's River just south of Folkston.
+In Florida, it heads south to Jacksonville, Sanford, and Orlando.
+Beyond Orlando, it turns southwest through Kissimmee, Lakeland, and Plant City to Tampa.
+It terminates at just southwest of Tampa in the neighborhood of Port Tampa, the location of Tampa's first deepwater port.

 History

+Creation

 By the time the Atlantic Coast Line Railroad (ACL) was officially created, track that would make up its main line had already been built by the company's predecessors.
 The main line was built in the late 1800s by the following companies: